twinone/awesome-contributions/README.md

 Sometimes some commits don't make it into the contributions page, in this case you create another repository (for example called `awesome`) and follow this steps:
 ```
-# Go to the forked repository
+# Go to the cloned repository
 cd awesome-contributions

 # Add the second repository as a remote